Sorry, I heard that, but I wasn’t listening …

 Challenge: Acknowledge when you are listening with each different sense, and then ask yourself what information another sense obtained.
 Slowly put them all together.
 Sometimes you might just change your opinion of someone, or be more open to an idea.

+A post to accompany this one is, "A better father with improvisation".
 This is just one of the techniques to apply to your life.
 Marrying this with the other elements gives greater success.